jeroenheijmans/sample-angular-oauth2-oidc-with-auth-guards/README.md

 This repository shows a basic Angular CLI application with [the `angular-oauth2-oidc` library](https://github.com/manfredsteyer/angular-oauth2-oidc) and Angular AuthGuards.

+## Features

+This demonstrates:

+- Use of **the Implicit Flow**
+- Modules (core, shared, and two feature modules)
+- An auth guard that forces you to login when navigating to protected routes
+- An auth guard that just prevents you from navigating to protected routes
+- Asynchronous loading of login information (and thus async auth guards)
+- Using `localStorage` for storing tokens (use at your own risk!)
+- Loading IDS details from its discovery document
+- Trying silent refresh on app startup before potientially starting a login flow
+- OpenID's external logout features

+Most interesting features can be found in [the core module](./src/app/core).

 ## Usage

-This repository has been scaffolded with the Angular 5 CLI.
+This repository has been scaffolded with the Angular 5 CLI, then later upgraded to newer versions of the Angular CLI.
-Make sure you have the CLI globally installed.
-Then:
+To use the repository:

 1. Clone this repository
 1. Run `npm install` to get the dependencies